 their ceramic barbecue origins.The Green Egg smoker is made in Mexico.

 Don't use lighter fluid to get your kamado going.
 Ceramic is porous and the lighter fluid will get under the skin of your kamado.
-The purists will say use an electric lighter but I find that a charcoal chimney burner is cheap and perfectly acceptable.
+The purists will say use an electric lighter but I find that a charcoal chimney burner is cheap and perfectly acceptable as is a non petroleum based firelighter cube.

 Use lumpwood charcoal in a kamado because lumpwood produces about a third of the ash compared to briquettes.
 Critical to the temperature control of a kamado smoker is the air flow from the bottom damper upwards, if that flow is blocked by excess ash your fire will die.

-Don't cool your kamado by throwing water in it...it will crack and your kamado is useless.
+Don't cool your kamado by throwing water in it...it will crack the ceramic and your kamado is useless.

 Take time to play with the dampers and understand how each setting alters the temperature.
 I've documented my experiences here.